jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Vue cheat sheet.md

 ## Provide checkbox values using `true-value` and `false-value`

-- can be bound to non-string types or reactive values
+- can be bound to non-string types or reactive values using `v-bind` or `:true-value`

 ```html
 <!-- `toggle` will be the string 'yes' or 'no' -->